What is Dementia?

 Diagnosis

-A clinical examination to determine whether dementia is present should include a careful discussion of the patient’s medical history and the development of symptoms, an examination of memory and other cognitive skills, physical examination, blood tests, and neuroimaging.
-Special additional tests, such as an electroencephalogram to record electrical activity of the brain, may be required when there are indications that one of the more unusual causes of dementia might be present.
+A clinical examination to determine whether dementia is present should include a careful discussion of the patient’s medical history and the development of symptoms, an examination of memory and other cognitive skills, a physical examination, blood tests, and neuroimaging.
+Special additional tests, such as an electroencephalogram to record the electrical activity of the brain, may be required when there are indications that one of the more unusual causes of dementia might be present.

 Treatment